tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   helping restart a miner without reprogramming.
 Useful if the serial cables get disconnected and reconnected, messing up the buffers. -> done.

+* Reset the nonce each time it overflows -> no need for the 2^n restriction for TOTAL_MINERS. -> done.

 Bugs/issues